This sulfate-free shampoo keeps my scalp clean and my hair growing strong.

 Many people have questions about choosing the right shampoo and maintaining hair health.
 For instance, how often should you wash your hair?
 It depends on hair type; for oily scalps, daily washing with a gentle shampoo may be needed, while dry scalps might benefit from less frequent washing.
 Can shampoo cause hair loss?
 Not directly, but harsh products can lead to breakage or scalp issues that mimic thinning.
 What's the difference between shampoo and conditioner?
 Shampoo cleanses the scalp and hair, while conditioner moisturizes and protects the hair shaft, as seen in the review where the conditioner balanced dryness from shampooing.
 Other tips include always rinsing thoroughly to avoid residue and patch-testing new products for sensitivities.
 By addressing these aspects, users can make informed choices for their hair care routine, potentially improving outcomes like those described in the review.

-I love how this shampoo smells fresh and leaves my hair soft.
+I love how this shampoo makes my hair feel healthy and shiny after use.

 People who viewed this article also viewed